 3. In the Select a Download Format window, choose ZIP (Data Files).

 3. Extract and unzip the files.

-4. Start ArcGIS Pro and under Create a new project, click Blank.
+4. Start ArcGIS Pro and under New, click Catalog.

 After you name your project, the Catalog window opens.

 Note: If you don’t have ArcGIS Pro or an ArcGIS account, you can sign up for an ArcGIS free trial.

 5. In the Catalog window, navigate to the folder you unzipped the malaria data to.
 Press the Ctrl key and click 2015_Nature_Africa_PR.2000.tif and 2015_Nature_Africa_PR.2015.tif, then right-click the layer and click Add to New and choose Map.

 Note: If you see a warning about building pyramids, click Yes.
 Pyramids improve the drawing speed of rasters, especially for large datasets.